danpodeanu/udp-redirect/README.md

 ## Security

 Supports enforcing the packet source for all received packets.
+This only provides modest security improvements as generating UDP packets is trivial.

 ## Compile